U.S. to raise Iranian missile test at U.N. Security Council

 WASHINGTON (Reuters) - A missile test announced by Iran over the weekend was an apparent violation of a U.N.
-Security Council resolution and Washington will raise the incident at the United Nations, the U.S. State Department said on Tuesday.
+Security Council resolution and Washington will raise it at the United Nations, the U.S. State Department said on Tuesday.

 Iran said it tested a new precision-guided ballistic missile on Sunday, signaling an apparent advance in Iranian attempts to improve the accuracy of its missile arsenal.